NUANCED: Natural Utterance Annotation for Nuanced Conversation with Estimated Distributions: The Dataset

 \subsubsection{Dialogue Simulator}

-To obtain more valid and natural distributions, we start from the real user data from the MGConvRex dataset~\cite{DBLP:journals/corr/abs-2006-00184}.
-Specifically, for each user with its visiting history as a list of restaurants with corresponding slot-values, we randomly sample a subset of the history and aggregate to get a value distribution for each slot.
-Using the sampled distribution as the ground truth distribution, we simulate the dialogue skeletons of the following scenarios: 1) Straight dialogue flow: the system asks each slot, followed by the user response filled as the corresponding preference distributions; 2) User updating preference: the user updates the preference distributions in a previous turn; 3) System yes/no questions: the system can choose to ask confirmation questions based on the user history;

-For each turn, we randomly select 1 to 3 slots, corresponding to the cases that the user utterances naturally (and powerfully) imply multiple slot-values.
-Since in this work our focus is on natural language understanding or dialogue state tracking, we adopt the above simple strategy and do not consider a complex policy on the system side.
+We follow the approach from the MGConvRex dataset~\cite{DBLP:journals/corr/abs-2006-00184} to build the user visiting histories from real-world data.
+For each user with its visiting history as a list of restaurants with slot-values, we sample a subset of the history and aggregate to get a value distribution for each slot.
+For example, in the list of restaurants of a user’s visiting history, we sampled two restaurants, restaurant 1 and restaurant 2.
+Restaurant 1 has the slot-values of Alcohol = full\_bar, Restaurant 2 has the slot-value of Alcohol = beer\_and\_wine.
+Then the aggregated distributions is Alcohol = (full\_bar, 0.5), (beer\_and\_wine, 0.5), (no\_serve, 0.0).
+As generally, for the same user, the attributes of its visited restaurants tends to follow certain trends.
+Therefore the aggregated distributions created this way can be more natural.
+Using the sampled distribution as the ground truth distribution, we simulate the dialogue skeletons of the following scenarios: 1) Straight dialogue flow: the system asks each slot, followed by the user response filled with preference distributions; 2) User updating preference: the user updates the preference distributions in a previous turn; 3) System yes/no questions: the system can choose to ask confirmation questions; For each turn, we randomly select 1 to 3 slots, corresponding to the cases that the user utterances naturally imply multiple slot-values.
 The system turns are composed using templates.